CarlosdelaCerda/SUMADOR1BIT/docs/info.md

 ## How to test

-Con señles de entrada A, B y C_IN
+Con señales de entrada A, B y C_IN

 ## External hardware